raphaelmue/dashup/docs/ucs/panel/basic_functionality/UCS_panel.md

 ### 2.1.3 Narrative
 The functionality of the application behind a panel is hosted on an external server (see UCD in SRS) and provided by its API.
 Therefore, the functionality of a panel won't get tested.
-Only the mechanism of updating a panels content is worth testing, but as the content of a panel itself is defined by the user, testing of a panel is not possible.
+Only the mechanism of updating a panels content is worth testing, but as the content of a panel itself is defined by the user (role: developer), testing of a panel is not possible.

 Possible tests for the technical point of view of a panel, that is implemented through web components, would be possible though.
 But as this is not related to a certain use case and not human readable as really technical sided, these functional tests remain internal.